Road Trip Tips for Families

 All infants and toddlers should ride in a rear-facing car seat until they are at least age two years.
 After this time, use a forward facing car seat for as long as possible.
 Many are now rated for 80 pounds or over.
 After they reach the height and weight limit for the convertible, forward-facing carseat, it may be time to consider moving your child to a belt positioning booster.
 Please keep in mind your child’s age and maturity level when making this transition.
 A four year old who is wiggly, falls asleep easily and slumps over in the seat, or who is easily distracted and may fidget with the restraints may not be the best candidate for a belt positioning booster.
 It is important that your child will sit up and keep the lap and shoulder belts positioned correctly before making this transition.
 Your child will be ready to ‘graduate’ from his or her booster seat when he is at least 4′ 9″ tall, and can sit with his back against the seat with feet completely touching the floor.
 The safest place for all children younger than 13 to ride is in the back seat.

-Summer is a great time to ‘get out on the open road’ and have many fun and safe family adventures.
+Now it’s time to ‘get out on the open road’ and have many fun and safe family adventures.
 Buckle up, stay alert and calm, and have a wonderful family road trip!!!